 After review and approval of your request, we’ll provide you with any shipping instructions that may apply.
 After the items are returned to our warehouse and are accounted for, we’ll process a refund within 10 days, less a small $.15 restocking fee per meal.

 Yes.
-We call them Envoys.
-If you are a trainer, gym owner, nutrition coach, blogger, podcaster, influencer who advises people on how to eat healthier, we would love to collaborate with you.
+If you are an affiliate marketer, trainer, gym owner, nutrition coach, blogger, podcaster, influencer who advises people on how to eat healthier, we would love to collaborate with you.

 Compared to what?
 We have some strong opinions about sodium.
 In fact, we wrote a blog post about it.
 Check it out and let’s get on the same page about it: